Information about Counseling Services

 Sage provides individual and group counseling tailored to the needs of consumers.
-I assist with a wide range of issues that interfere with mental wellness, such as depression, anxiety, stress, trauma, anger, unhealthy eating patterns, self-harm behaviors, low self-esteem, grief, chronic pain and health conditions, and relationship issues.
+We assist with a wide range of issues that interfere with mental wellness, such as depression, anxiety, stress, trauma, anger, unhealthy eating patterns, self-harm behaviors, low self-esteem, grief, chronic pain and health conditions, and relationship issues.
 Also, Sage is uniquely equipped to assist marginalized individuals and groups with concerns such as workplace discrimination, hate-crime victimization, and chronic/daily encounters with social injustices.
-Currently, Sage only provides counseling services to adult consumers.

 What is the process?

-I will meet with you for an initial consultation and assessment to determine your needs and goals.
+Your therapist will meet with you for an initial consultation and assessment to determine your needs and goals.
 After this meeting, we review different counseling approaches and collaboratively agree on a plan.
 Your counseling plan entails the goals you are working to achieve, the frequency of counseling sessions (e.g., weekly, biweekly, monthly), the length of time needed to meet goals, and the strategies we will utilize in and outside of our meetings.
 Most counseling services are designed to be completed in 12-24 meetings.
-As we meet, we will review your progress in counseling and make adjustments, as needed.
-While it is true that I am here to listen, counseling is more than just talking.
-I assist you to make concrete changes in your behavior and break unhelpful patterns that keep you stuck in emotional distress.
+Your counselor will periodically review your progress in counseling and make adjustments, as needed.
+While it is true that your therapist is here to listen, counseling is more than just talking.
+We assist you to make concrete changes in your behavior and break unhelpful patterns that keep you stuck in emotional distress.
 Thus, expect counseling to be an active process both inside and outside the counseling room.

-I will meet with the individuals interested in starting a group for an initial consultation to determine your needs and goals.
+We will meet with the individuals interested in starting a group for an initial consultation to determine your needs and goals.
 You may decide to start a group to address a particular problem, like depression, trauma recovery, or stress management, or you may desire an open-format in which members determine the discussion for the day.
-I will help you determine an appropriate number of group meetings to address your needs.
+We will help you determine an appropriate number of group meetings to address your needs.
 Groups can be between 5-10 people.
-I may also briefly meet with each group member individually to discuss your personalized goal for group.
-This allows me to ensure strategies and discussions are incorporated to meet group members’ individual and collective needs.
+We may also briefly meet with each group member individually to discuss your personalized goal for group.
+This allows your therapist to ensure strategies and discussions are incorporated to meet group members’ individual and collective needs.

 What type of counseling strategies do you use?

 Sage strongly believes in quality care and therefore uses counseling approaches that have been examined in research studies and found to be effective.
-This means after completing counseling meetings the majority of individuals report, either verbally or by completing questionnaires, dramatically improved mental wellness.
-Examples of such therapy approaches include cognitive-behavioral therapy, dialectical behavioral therapy and interpersonal therapy.
-I will clearly describe the approach that appears to best fit your situation.
+This means after completing counseling meetings the majority of individuals report, either verbally or by completing questionnaires, improved mental wellness.
+Examples of such therapy approaches include cognitive-behavioral therapy, dialectical behavioral therapy, and interpersonal therapy.
+Your therapist will clearly describe the approach that appears to best fit your situation.
 Sage can incorporate techniques and approaches that are culturally relevant to you or your group, like prayer, healing rituals, story-telling, reading books and spiritual passages, and social action.